planet36/ecef-geodetic/README.md

 # ecef-geodetic

-A collection of ECEF-to-geodetic coordinate conversion functions
+A test suite of ECEF-to-geodetic coordinate conversion functions